 Catz supervised the US$10.3 billion acquisition, which earned her the title of CFO.
 She’d become one of the most prominent women in business by 2009.
 She was slated for posts in the upcoming administration alongside other high-profile CEOs such as Apple’s Tim Cook, Amazon’s Jeff Bezos, and Facebook’s Sheryl Sandberg after Donald Trump’s election.
 Catz is now widely considered the highest-paid female CEO in the United States.
 She’s also been a member of The Walt Disney Company’s board of directors since 2017.

 In the current business landscape, women are breaking every stereotype and dominating every sector, bringing a corporate shift in the business space.
-Furthermore, there is evidence that women are playing a significant role in determining the business future.
+Furthermore, there is evidence that women are playing a significant role in determining the business future can be seen as predicted by the global business magazines across the globe.

 Along with dominating the business space, women leaders may play a significant role in promoting peace, security, and prosperity.
 They are also playing a crucial role in promoting human rights, justice, national reconciliation, and economic regeneration through participation in peace processes and other formal decision-making procedures.
 Today, investing in women’s leadership is a step towards sustainable development, making this world more secure and peaceful place for everyone.